About the Archives

-It may be possible to to find out where the personal papers of former members of the College or stray papers relating to College estates are held in other archives or libraries by using the “Discovery” option on on the website of The National Archive.
-Click here to find it.
-It is not, however, very easy to use.
+It may be possible to find out where the personal papers of former members of the College or stray papers relating to College estates are held in other archives or libraries by using the “Discovery” catalogue on the website of The National Archive.
+Click here to access TNA’s catalogue.

 An overview of our main series of records about College estates can be found here or in our Guide to Archives here (Estates) and here (Endowment).
 We also have a large collection of maps.
 Some of the College’s manorial document holdings are now included on the Manorial Documents’ Register at TNA.
 Medieval and early modern records are listed in Macray (M) and Woolgar (Estate Papers/EP) typescript catalogues; a project to convert these into the online catalogue is underway, but volume pdfs are available on request.